 You can see what races are next to go or check out what events are scheduled over the following days.
 Even though the interface looks dated, I still haven’t had any issues finding horses I want to bet.
 Everything is very straightforward, without too many extra features to distract you.
 But still, it would be nice if they update the design since now it looks like something from the ’90s.

 SportsBetting Australia offers all of the popular racing markets, including the full range of exotics, such as Quinella, Trifecta and Exacta.
 You’ll also find markets like Win/Place, Fixed Each Way, TopFluc or Best of the Best, as well as Best Tote, Best of Two Totes and Middle Tote.
 There aren’t any novelty markets, but in my opinion, which may be a problem for some punters.

 Horse Racing Odds Comparison

 This operator offers a solid selection of sports.
 As soon as you enter the website, you’ll see the list of games that are about to start, while the full list of sports is on the left side of the screen.
-You’ll have to scroll a bit to find it since horse racing is always on top.
+You’ll have to scroll a bit to find it since horse racing and greyhound betting is always on top.

 SportsBetting Australia covers all of the most important Australian and international leagues, meaning that you won’t miss out on any major event if you decide to join them.
 However, they don’t have a deep selection of niche sports, as you would usully find at other top bookies.

-Again, the interface looks like it was designed in 2004, which makes it a lot less atractive.
+Again, the interface looks like it was designed in 2004, which makes it a lot less attractive.
 However, I like how the sports pages are organised.
 You’ll see win, line and over/under markets for each game by default, which can save you a lot of time manually searching for those bets.
 If you want to see more markets, just expand the tab.